Como-rade/C-olisse/README.md

 - Every note will be in the tutorial/curl README
 - Day One stopped at: Handle the easy libcurl
 - Day Two stopped at: success = curl_easy_perform(handle);
+- Day Three REREAD: Upload data to a remote site(need to implement it)